Fault in a Kansas City Slip and Fall Accident

 n cases in which the property owner claims he did not know about the danger, you have the extra added step of proving what a “reasonable” person would have known under the circumstances.

-How Do You Prove What a Reasonable Person Would Have Known?
+What Would a Reasonable Person Would Have Done?

 Proving what a “reasonable person” would have known or done involves determining what a typical person might have done in a similar situation with similar circumstances.
 It is an objective standard that must be decided by a jury.
 However, the jury also considers any actual knowledge the person might have had about the situation or knowledge that is common to everyone in a particular situation.